someguynamedjosh/nodespeak/design/syntax.md

 `sort(3.0, 1.0):(biggest, smallest);` This will call the method `sort`, giving it the inputs `3.0` and `1.0`, putting the outputs of the function call in the variables `biggest` and `smallest`.
-This is one of the really useful things about functions in waveguide, they can have more than one output.
+This is one of the really useful things about functions in waveguide, there is minimal overhead to add multiple outputs to a function.

 `sin(1.0):(exampleArray[5]);` Anything you can put on the left of an equals sign, you can put into the output of a function call.